-A randomization list will be generated using a validated system that automates the random assignment of treatment arms to randomization numbers in the specified ratio.
-Subjects will be assigned treatment according to the randomization list uploaded in the randomization system.
-The randomization list will be generated and maintained by the study sponsor.
+A randomization list will be generated using a validated system that automates the random assignment of treatment (lens sequence) to randomization numbers in the specified ratio.
+Subjects will be assigned treatment (lens sequence) according to the randomization list uploaded in the randomization system.
+The randomization list will be generated and maintained by the study sponsor

-At Visit 1, all eligible subjects will be randomized via the EDC/randomization integration to one of the treatment arms.
-The investigator's delegate will access the respective system after confirming that the subject meets all the eligibility criteria.
+At Visit 1 after completion of BCVA (OD, OS, logMAR distance with manifest refraction), biomicroscopy, and fitting of investigational products (trial assessments for test and comparator) all eligible subjects will be randomized via the EDC/randomization integration system to one of the treatments (lens sequences).
+The investigator or delegate will access the respective system after confirming that the subject meets all the eligibility criteria.
 A randomization number will be automatically assigned to the subject according to the subject randomization list but will not be communicated to the site user.
-The EDC/randomization integration system will inform the site user of the treatment sequence (lens sequence) assignment to be dispensed to the subject.
+The EDC/randomization integration integration system will inform the site user of the treatment (lens sequence) assignment to be dispensed to the subject.